-Generation Scotland (GS) is a unique partnership between the Scottish University Medical Schools, the NHS in Scotland and the people of Scotland.
-It was created thanks to funding from the Scottish Government and is maintained through collaborative research.
+We have a unique partnership with the Scottish University Medical Schools, the NHS in Scotland and the people of Scotland.
+We were able to collect our samples thanks to funding from the Scottish Government and we continue our work through collaborative research.

 A Resource for Medical Research